3mdeb/news-and-ideas/blog/content/post/2022-12-22-fobnail_application.md

 Platform is now provisioned and encryption key can be read by calling `fobnail-attester --read-file luks_key:keyfile.bin`.
-For better user experience we can automate this as well with set of relatively simple scripts and configuration files from [fobnail-attester repository](https://github.com/fobnail/fobnail-attester/tree/main/scripts):
+For better user experience we can automate day-to-day use as well with set of relatively simple scripts and configuration files from [fobnail-attester repository](https://github.com/fobnail/fobnail-attester/tree/main/scripts):

 - `fobnail-mount.service` is to be installed in `/lib/systemd/system` or another